 This repository has several presets for alpine/debian with popular outputs.

 From the fluentd-kubernetes-daemonset/ directory, find the Yaml configuration file:

 As an example let's see a part of the file content:

-The Yaml file have two relevant environment variables that are used by Fluentd when the container starts:
+The Yaml file has two relevant environment variables that are used by Fluentd when the container starts:

-Any relevant change needs to be done to the Yaml file before to deploy it.
-Using the default values assumes that at least an Elasticsearch Pod elasticsearch-logging exists in the cluster.
+Any relevant change needs to be done to the Yaml file before the deployment.
+Using the default values assumes that at least one Elasticsearch Pod elasticsearch-logging exists in the cluster.